 01618830666

-Understand What happens if you burn knotweed? the dangers of burning Japanese knotweed, an invasive plant species.
+Understand what happens if you burn knotweed?
+The dangers of burning Japanese knotweed, an invasive plant species.

 Burning can release harmful chemicals into the air.
 It is not an effective method of controlling the spread of the plant.
 Discover the proper disposal methods and why it’s important to use trained professionals to deal with the problem.